ashwinsathish/Open5GS-API/README.md

 # Open5GS API

-This package provides a Python API for interacting with Open5GS components and managing PCF configurations.
+This package provides a Python API for interacting with Open5GS and UERANSIM components.

 ## Usage